 If your date needs this intimate connection before any friendship is built, it may indicate that other forms of connection are not easy for them to maintain.
 Perhaps not, it’s just something to be aware of.
 I have no judgement on people who get intimate when they first meet someone – however as a find love coach, it is not what I recommend.
 I recommend getting to know people as friends quite well before connecting in this way.

 If you meet someone who does not gel with you as a friend, it does not bode well for a sustainable and lasting relationship.
 Likewise, a friendship without the intimacy is not ideal either.

 You can discern these different nuances and choices in relating, and what is right for you, by exploring your inner mental and emotional landscape.
 This will help you learn about your beliefs and patterns and how to clear them, so you attract someone who truly resonates with how you want to be and live.
-Please refer to this blog for more information on inner work.

 THE “CHILDREN” TALK